 A large variety of flavors for their macarons, we decided on coconut, Baileys, espresso, bubble gum, rose, and chocolate mint.
 My favorite ended up being the bubble gum.

-We are a Catholic family, so touring churches, especially historic basilicas, cathedrals, and shrines is something we enjoy.
+Being a Catholic family, touring churches, especially historic basilicas, cathedrals, and shrines is something we enjoy.
 On top of that, the FIRST parish in America!!
 Therefore, it is also the oldest continuously running Catholic parish in America.
 We had to check it out.
 The wood beams stood out to us immediately.
 Such intricate detail on the beams.

 Beautiful artwork on all the walls, and stain glass windows that are sure to grab you attention.

-Cultural centers are becoming one of our favorite FREE adventures.
+Cultural centers are becoming one of our favorite FREE historic adventures.
 They are filled with art, history and fun facts.
 St Augustine Cultural Center is located in the old governor’s building, just across from the cathedral.

-It may be a little small, but it’s packed with local history, such as the first REAL Thanksgiving.
+It may be a little small, but it’s packed with local history, such as details on the first REAL Thanksgiving.

 After the concert, we took time to walk around some of the alley streets with lots of shops and restaurants, taking the time to appreciate the old building details, and I LOVE old doors!!

 We even came across the oldest wooden school house in America.
 If you go, be sure to check out the upper window!
 There’s a nice surprise.

-Romeo’s is where we ended up for dinner.
+We ended up at Romeo’s for dinner.
 Our waitress was super sweet, and friendly.
 It was quaint and quiet.
 We had lasagna, alfredo, and flat bread pizza.

 Our food was all wonderful, and check out this fresh bubble waffle sundae!!

 Emma and I had already settled on the fact we wanted to get a homemade gourmet popsicle from Hyppo.
-I chose the blueberry lavender lemonade, and Emma chose the pineapple blueberry.
+I chose the blueberry lavender lemonade, and Emma had the pineapple blueberry.
 We were told the blueberries were freshly picked that morning, locally.

 I know there is a lot more history in the oldest town in America.
 We all look forward to heading back for another day in St Augustine.
 If you have been to St Augustine, tell us your favorite things on Instagram so we can add them to our list!!